javascript-tutorial/server/README.md

 Sometimes they need to be repositioned:

-- `position: "center"` centers the translated string, good if you have a vertical diagram.
+- `position: "center"` centers the translated string, good if you have a vertical diagram, keeps text centered:
     ```
          |
     hello world